 The Application Process Is in German

-The application process for the Ausbildung program is completely in the German language.
-As we mentioned, there is no vocational training where teaching is 100% in English, you will need to know German anyway.
+The application process for the Ausbildung program is entirely in the German language.
+As we mentioned, there is no vocational training where teaching is 100% in English; you will need to know German anyway.

 The application for Ausbildung contains a CV, motivation letter or cover letter, and certificates.
 The cover letter to Bewerbung is the most important document.
 Make sure you craft it well, always addressing it to the particular employer with the details while you choosed them.